nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Below are some examples on how to use `add_event` command:**

 * `add_event m/FumbleLog presentation d/2023-10-30`: Adds an event with name `FumbleLog presentation` and with date `2023-10-30`.
-* `add_event m/FumbleLog meeting d/2023-10-30 g/Team2`: Adds an event with name `FumbleLog meeting`, with date `2023-10-30`, and assigns contact in group `Team2` to the event.
 * `add_event m/CS2101 OP2 d/2023-10-05 s/1500 e/1700 n/Ken g/CS2103T g/CS2101`: Adds an event with name `CS2101 OP2`, with date `2023-10-05`, with start time `1500`, with end time `1700`, assigns contact with name `Ken` and groups `CS2103T`, `CS2101` to the event.

 <div markdown="block" class="alert alert-info">